Scholarship Qualifications and Guidelines

 - Scholarship recipients are encouraged to attend the Southern Section Annual Meeting.
 Registration fees for the Southern Section Annual Meeting will be waived for scholarship recipients, and limited travel reimbursement may be available.
 Scholarship recipients will also be awarded a complimentary one-year student level membership to the international Air & Waste Management Association.

-The deadline to apply is June 10, 2022.
+The deadline to apply is May 2, 2025.

 There are six sections of the application process: